ianunay/mock-node/README.md

 and open [https://localhost:3000/mocknode/](https://localhost:3000/mocknode/) in your browser to configure mocknode

+Mocknode has a downstream dependency on buffertools which executes a node-gyp during install.
+A common problem with node-gyp exists [nodejs/node-gyp#809](https://github.com/nodejs/node-gyp/issues/809).
+If there are node-gyp errors during 'npm install' an easy fix is to remove the gyp installed on your OS.

 ## The Port

 The order of preference for the port on which mocknode runs is: